 Beech Seeding Project

-The Wakatipu Beech Seeding Project is a 3 year, joint research project between the Wakatipu Wilding Conifer Control Group and the Wakatipu Reforestation Trust, with technical support from Scion Research Institute.
+The Wakatipu Beech Seeding Project is a 3 year, joint research project between the Wakatipu Wilding Conifer Control Group and the Wakatipu Reforestation Trust, with technical support from Scion Research Institute and Otago University.

-This is a community based research project, to test the viability and efficiency of sowing native seed (in particular Beech) into stands of sprayed wilding conifers.
-At present some areas of sprayed conifers have limited native seed sources nearby, it is mostly weed species that are subsequently colonising these areas.
-We will be testing the best way to sow seed directly into these areas and if successful, this could change the way we do landscape scale reforestation in areas of sprayed conifers.
+This is a community-based research project to test the viability and efficiency of sowing native seed (in particular Beech) into stands of sprayed wilding conifers.
+At present some areas of sprayed conifers have limited native seed sources nearby and so it is mostly weed species that are subsequently colonising these areas.
+We will be testing the best way to sow seed directly into these areas and if successful, this could change the way we do landscape scale restoration in areas of sprayed conifers.